Learning to Deceive Knowledge Graph Augmented Models via Targeted Perturbation: Experiments

-\textbf{Quality of Evaluation Metrics } Using the results of our human evaluation, we validate the effectiveness of our three proposed KG distance metrics: ATS, SC2D and SD2.
-We find that the Pearson correlation coefficient between the human evaluation scores in Table~\ref{tab:user_study} and the three KG distance scores in Table~\ref{tab:results:csqa} and Table~\ref{tab:results:obqa} are $0.845$, $0.932$ and $0.932$, respectively.
-This indicates high correlation and demonstrates that the KG distance metrics well capture the semantic faithfulness of KGs.
+\textbf{Validation of KG Similarity Metrics~} Using our human evaluation results, we validate our three proposed KG similarity metrics: ATS, SC2D and SD2.
+We find that the Pearson correlation coefficient between the human evaluation scores in Table~\ref{tab:user_study} and the three KG similarity scores in Tables \ref{tab:results:csqa}-\ref{tab:results:obqa} are $0.845$, $0.932$ and $0.932$, respectively.
+This indicates high correlation and that our metrics aptly capture a perturbed KG's preservation of semantic/structural information from its original KG.